-Automations allow you to perform specific actions on project tasks when certain triggers occur.
+Automations allow you to perform specific actions on projects and project tasks when certain triggers occur.

 Example: When a new task is created in the list New list, assign Julia to the task.